Jens-AIMLX/langflow/install_approach.md

 The following functionality may be limited or unavailable due to skipped dependencies:

 1. **Advanced Tokenization** - Due to missing tiktoken, some token counting and advanced tokenization features may not work
+2. **Arrow/Parquet Data Handling** - Due to missing pyarrow, some data import/export features may not work

 Some functionality might be limited if UV is unable to resolve or build certain dependencies: